ZijianF/KindaHot/ProjectDocument.md

 * Yuxuan: One sketched design was to drop the player inside a Fallout, "tomPunk" style of setting, where the character needs to go down, and shoot his way through a vault like structure in order to find its trophy.
-**Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**

 ## Press Kit and Trailer